apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Commanders are ‘hopeful’ Jayden Daniels can play Sunday after injury**
+**GM raises 2024 earnings guidance after easily topping Wall Street's third-quarter expectations**

-You can read more about it [here](https://www.washingtonpost.com/sports/2024/10/21/jayden-daniels-status/).
+You can read more about it [here](https://www.cnbc.com/2024/10/22/general-motors-gm-earnings-q3-2024.html).

 ## Requirements
 - Python 3.8